CHRONOMETER

 In the Morning Herald and Daily Advertiser of 24 January 1785 the following advert was displayed -

 ' The Chronometer, or Musical Time Beater, is an instrument which has long been wanting to ascertain and measure accurately the different beats, or portions of time into which musical compositions are divided, and the great utility of such an invention in assisting and enabling young practitioners in that science to play in time, cannot be doubted.
-The Chronometer has met the general approbation of the most eminent professors of music, and many other gentlemen who have been pleased to inspect it;
+The Chronometer has met the general approbation of the most eminent professors of music, and many other gentlemen who have been pleased to inspect it; The Chronometer will be neatly finished in a small compass, so as to stand upon a harpsichord, pianoforte, and be portable in the pocket.
+The price [of the Chronometer] will be from three to five guineas and upwards, according to the elegance of the finishing, agreeable to the desire of the subscriber.'

 It is interesting to note the conditions relating to the purchase of the Chronometer.
 A deposit of one half of the purchase price is required at the point of raising the order; the remaining half to be paid on delivery of the Chronometer.
 In addition, the Chronometers will be delivered to subscribers consistent with the time when the order was received but no deliveries will be made until at least one hundred orders have been received.
 The inventor of this instrument was a Mr. W. Pridgin, a Watch-maker from York.